Charlotte Gainsbourg: Personal life

 Gainsbourg was born in London, but she spent most of her life in Paris until the death of her sister Kate Barry.
 In 2013, she and her family relocated to New York City.
 They returned to Paris in 2020.
-She considers herself proud of both her nationalities.
+She is proud of both her nationalities.

 On 5 September 2007, Gainsbourg underwent surgery for a cerebral hemorrhage.
 She had been experiencing headaches since a waterskiing accident in the United States several weeks earlier.

+In 2025, she signed a call for legally condemning anti-Zionism as antisemitism.